 The State Board's Rules on Poll Watchers, Vote Challenges, and Provisional Voting are available at www.arkansas.gov/sbec.
-Provided as Attachment "A" to the rules is a sample Provisional Voter Envelope containing on one side a Challenged Ballot Form, a voter eligibility affirmation and an Optional Verification of Identity Affirmation.
+Provided on the website is a sample Provisional Voter Envelope containing on one side a Challenged Ballot Form and a voter eligibility affirmation.
 The other side contains a certification section to be completed by the county clerk and a disposition section for completion by the county board of election commissioners.